caisepolente/taoPPM/_posts/2015-01-18-gate-management.md

 One of the key objectives of mature project management organizations is the capability to delivery projects _successfully_, _consistently_, and _predictably_.

-Predictability of projects, and consequently of the expenditures associated with them, is not important just from a project management perspective but also from an operational perspective since it has a direct impact on the predictability of the company's cash-flows which is often an objective of most financial regulations.
+Predictability of projects, and consequently of the expenditures associated with them, is important not just from a project management perspective but also from an operational perspective.
+Project predictability, especially for enterprises that are highly projectized, has a direct impact on the predictability of the company's cash-flows which is often an objective of most financial regulations.

 This requires a strong estimation process that can be continuously improved.
 Setting the performances baselines for future gates at each gate and then comparing their variance against the actual values, allows the measurement of the